KauzClay/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

    sample application.

    Use the `tanzu workload generate` command to create a `Workload` of the kind `AppBuildV1`.
-A selector is displayed if multiple kinds are available.
+A drop-down menu is displayed if multiple kinds are available.
 If a single kind is available, it is used to generate the scaffold of the `Workload`.
 Run:

    ```console